Hero Background

 Melbourne property market news

 After a historic boom in 2021 which saw median Melbourne property prices surge by more than +17 per cent, 2022 ended up being a turbulent year for the Melbourne property market.
 Home values fell -9.6 per cent from the February 2022 peak according to CoreLogic data, but momentum shifted significantly in 2023.
-Leading into 2024, however, things took another turn and Melbourne property prices have declined slightly in the current year.
+Leading into 2024, however, things took another turn and Melbourne property prices have declined slightly over the past year.

-Melbourne property prices - September 2024
+Melbourne property prices - November 2024

 The 2023 turnaround was driven by a prolonged shortage of listings which has finally started to increase.
 Sellers displayed hesitancy in the rising interest rate environment, and that shortage helped to stimulate price growth once again.
 A combination of rising listings and high interest rates have put the brakes on growth, though.